 Fault in head-on collisions

 Here the front-end car damage by itself does not prove fault.
-When combined, however, with a showing that one car was traveling the wrong-way, such as going the wrong-way down a one-way street or entering an off-ramp instead of an on-rap, the front-end damage to both cars will confirm the fault of the wrong-way driver.
+When combined, however, with a showing that one car was traveling the wrong way, such as going the wrong way down a one-way street or entering an off-ramp instead of an on-rap, the front-end damage to both cars will confirm the fault of the wrong-way driver.

 Here, the front of one car will be damaged.
 The driver’s side or the passenger side of the other car will have damage.
-These type of accidents usually happen at intersections where one driver runs through a red light or through a stop sign.
+These types of accidents usually happen at intersections where one driver runs through a red light or a stop sign.
 In this type of accident, additional evidence is usually necessary to show one driver was responsible for the accident such as the location of the vehicles on impact.
-If the damage is to the front of one car and to the left front of your car, that can help show the other driver made an improper left-hand turn and that you tried to swerve right to avoid the accident.
+If the damage is to the front of one car and the left front of your car, that can help show the other driver made an improper left-hand turn and that you tried to swerve right to avoid the accident.

-Flip-over, rollover, crashes
+Flip-over, rollover crashes